mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 specification as they may differ between implementations or even between installations.

-If rate limits are imposed, FASP MUST return the HTTP status code `429` (Too Many Requests) on rate-limited responses and provide a `Retry-After` HTTP header with the number of seconds the fediverse server needs to wait before it can retry this particular request.
+If rate limits are imposed, FASP MUST return the HTTP status code `429` (Too Many Requests) on rate-limited responses and provide a `Retry-After` HTTP header (as defined by [RFC-9110](https://tools.ietf.org/html/rfc9110.html)) with the number of seconds the fediverse server needs to wait before it can retry this particular request.

 Fediverse server software SHOULD be able to handle these responses and respect the `Retry-After` header.